Aizhanbaibolot/Statistical-Significance-Pricing-Factors/README.md

 * Recommendations based on analysis

 ## Hypotheses
-  * Hypothesis 1: Does the houses with a fireplace cost more than the ones without.
+  * Hypothesis 1: Do the houses with a fireplace cost more than the ones without?
-  * Hypothesis 2: Does the houses with 2 garage cars cost more than the ones with 1 or 0 garage car.
+  * Hypothesis 2: Do the houses with 2 garage cars cost more than the ones with 1 or 0 garage car?

 ## Data Analyzed
   * Total 1460 houses.